-Environmental and social aspects associated with the seaplane movements were considered by Parks and Wildlife, including noise measurements being conducted, prior to the operation beginning.
+For both proposals, environmental and social aspects associated with the seaplane movements were considered by Parks and Wildlife, including noise measurements being conducted, prior to the operation beginning.
 Wildlife monitoring and environmental management procedures have also been put in place by the operator.
-Air and marine safety aspects of the trial operation have been assessed separately by the relevant authorities, including the Civil Aviation Safety Authority and Department of Transport.
+Air and marine safety aspects of the trial operations have been assessed separately by the relevant authorities, including the Civil Aviation Safety Authority and Department of Transport.

-An overall assessment of the seaplane operation will be undertaken upon completion of the trial, including consideration of any public comments received during the trial period.
+Following the completion of both trials, an overall assessment of the seaplane operations on Perth Water will be undertaken, including consideration of any public comments received during the trial period.
 Future decisions on the long-term use of the Swan River for commercial seaplane operations will be informed by this assessment.